zowe/zowe-client-java-sdk/README.md

 This package provides an alternative to the legacy org.apache.http library implemented and in place since the beginning.

-With legacy, http request failure does not retrieve the IBM z/OSMF's JSON error report document which provides information on why the REST API request failed.
-Legacy returns http code error with basic error status text and speculation description we provide on possible causes of the error.
+With legacy, http request failure does not retrieve the IBM z/OSMF's JSON error report document which provides IBM error information on why the REST API request failed.
+Legacy returns http response status error code with basic error status text and custom SDK speculative description on possible causes of the error.

 Unirest library provides the ability to retrieve JSON error document.